 I tested the product for just over 3 months, running and cycling and in conjunction with a Wahoo chest strap.

 In cycling, I did find that under conditions where my arms got sweaty the Tickr Fit would provide inaccurate results or drop heart rate readings.
 This seamed to be only an issue on the bike, running my arms don’t get sweaty.
+And to be fair rearely my upper arm gets sweaty on the bike, so its more of a moot issue for me personally.

 - No soggy chest band feel from sweating